rdsq/arboj/README.md

+# Arboj

-Arboj is a library for building command line apps, using object declarations, making its components reusable and readable
+It is a library for building command line apps, using object declarations, making its components reusable and readable

 ## Usage